anh1231/LOL-ADC-Analyis/README.md

 Using both of these metrics will allows us to see how well our model performs while also giving us a check in case there are imbalances to our data that we may not be aware of.

-The features used for prediction will be **_totalgold_** and **_gamelength_**.
+The features used for prediction will be **_'totalgold'_** and **_'gamelength'_**.
 These 2 features are available at the end of every game and thus are perfect to be used as predictors for the games result.

-To start with we will first use a _Logistic Regression model_ as our baseline classifier and we will use the 2 features of **_totalgold_** (Quantitative) and **_gamelength_** (Quantitative) both of which are quantitative features and thus we will not need to do any categorical encoding on our features.
+To start with we will first use a _Logistic Regression model_ as our baseline classifier and we will use the 2 features of **_'totalgold'_** (Quantitative) and **_'gamelength'_** (Quantitative) both of which are quantitative features and thus we will not need to do any categorical encoding on our features.
 We will first utilize the _StandardScaler Transformer_ in order to normalize our 2 features in order to minimize data bias and make the data all be in the same scale.
 We then fit our model with these normalized features in order to attain our _F-1 score_ and _Accuracy score_ which are `0.7930682976554536` and `0.7926455566905005` respectively.

 As can be seen here both of our scores are decent, meaning that around 79% of the time we can predict the games outcome based on the length of the game and gold income of an ADC.
 However I believe that this model can be improved upon and I will attempt to do so in the next section by changing models, increasing features and tuning hyperparameters.